SundareshSankaran/SDG---SMOTE-Synthetic-Data-Generation/README.md

-# Synthetic Minority Oversampling TEchnique (SMOTE) Synthetic Data Generation
+# Synthetic Minority Oversampling TEchnique (SMOTE)

 This custom step helps you generate synthetic data based on an input table, using the Synthetic Minority Oversampling TEchnique (SMOTE).
 SMOTE is an oversampling technique which identifies new data observations in the neighborhood of closely associated original observations.